chef/automate/components/docs-chef-io/content/automate/managed_services.md

   }
   ```

-- Create an IAM user and attach the above permission policies, which are added for `TheSnapshotRole`.
-Save the security credentials for this IAM user for S3 backup/restore.

 - Map the snapshot role in OpenSearch Dashboards.

   Fine-grained access control introduces an additional step when registering a repository.
 Even if you use HTTP basic authentication for other purposes, map the `manage_snapshots` role to your IAM user or role with `iam:PassRole` permissions to pass `TheSnapshotRole`.

   1. Navigate to the OpenSearch Dashboards plugin for your OpenSearch Service domain.
 You can find the Dashboards endpoint on your domain dashboard on the OpenSearch Service console.
-  2. From the main menu, choose *Security*, *Roles*, and select the `manage_snapshots` role.
-  3. Choose Mapped users, and Manage mapping.
-  4. Add the domain ARN of the user and role that has permissions to pass `TheSnapshotRole`.
-Put user ARNs under Users and role ARNs under Backend roles.

   ```bash
   arn:aws:iam::123456789123:user/user-name